 - Increase reading performance by one F&P level.

 How It Works

-The The Reading Academy is a community-based “school without walls.”
-Students choose one or more learning sites best suited to them, based on their interests.
-The locations have included settings at local colleges, museums, the arboretum, and the public library.
+Plan are being made for TRA 2022.
+The Academy will be located at IU East during the month of June.
+We are looking to expand the program and we hope to serve even more children and offer consistency throughout the year with free membership and reading tutoring through B&GC of Wayne County during the school year.
 Full-day classes are scheduled over a four-week period beginning in late June.
 Classes, limited to 10 students, are directed by highly trained teachers and an instructional assistant.
 The standards-based curriculum is focused on reading and writing, with an eye toward skills assessed by the IRead3 exam.

 The Academy features full-day classes scheduled over a four-week period beginning in late June.
 Classes, limited to ten students are directed by highly trained teachers and an instructional assistant.
 The standards-based curriculum is focused on reading and writing, with an eye toward skills assessed by the ISTEP+ exam.

 Pre- and post-tests showed that The Reading Academy students increase their average scores in that period.

 An immeasurable benefit of the summer learning experience was a change in student attitude toward reading in particular and learning in general.
 According to their personal comments, students grew in their love of reading and were developing a love for learning.